Thomas-Geraghty/AdvancedDBCoursework/README.md

 On first run, run `script/setup` from the project root.

 From the project root, run `script/start` to start the API and frontend server processes.
-Both will log to the same console window
+Both will log to the same console window.
+If your server is running on a different machine, run `REACT_APP_API_HOST=<host-ip> script/start` where `host-ip` is the IP of the other machine.

 The console will display `Initialized controller` when the API is ready for queries.